Maheer96/BaseScript/content/JavaScript/An Introduction.md

 ## Course Prerequisites

-With a wide variety of topics to cover within this course, having familiarity with a few of the following technologies will provide as a strong helping hand to fully becoming a JavaScript developer!
+With a wide variety of topics to cover in this course, familiarity with the following technologies will help you become a JavaScript developer!

 For starters, we recommend you have played around with: